stlink-org/stlink/doc/man/st-info.md

 # DESCRIPTION

 Provides information about connected STLink programmers and STM32 devices:
-Serial code, OpenOCD hla-serial, flash, page size, sram, chipid, description.
+Serial code, flash, page size, sram, chipid, description.

 The STLink device to probe can be specified via the environment variable STLINK_DEVICE on the format <USB_BUS>:<USB_ADDR>.